Building & designing tomorrow's products

 Some of the world’s most advanced products are designed and/or made and assembled here.
-The region supports manufacturers through a geo-central location in a business-friendly state, low tax burden, no state income tax, and living costs below the national average.
+The region supports manufacturers through a geo-central location in a business-friendly state, low tax burden, no state income tax, and living costs at the national average.

 Fueled by Austin’s young, highly trained workforce and partnerships between the region’s higher education institutions and the private sector, Austin is a leader in semiconductor and electronics R&D and manufacturing.